OpenTermsArchive/contrib-versions/XfinityWebServices/Terms of Service.md

 5\.
 Your Passwords and Unauthorized Use of Your Account

 You are responsible for maintaining the confidentiality of your Comcast Web Services account and its password(s).
 In addition you are responsible for controlling access to any PCs, mobile devices, gateways, or other end points that you allow to store your password, or on which you enable a "Remember Me" or similar functionality ("**Activated Device**").
 Accordingly, you agree that you will be solely responsible to Comcast for all activities that occur under your Comcast Web Services accounts, including the activities of any individual with whom you share your Comcast Web Services account or an Activated Device, and will be responsible for any breach of these Terms caused by these activities.
 If you become aware of any unauthorized use of your password or of your account, you agree to notify Comcast immediately.
 To protect your privacy, Comcast recommends logging out of the Comcast Web Services after each visit when you are using a public or shared PC, mobile device, or other end point.

+Comcast does not permit credential sharing.
+You agree that Comcast Web Services account usernames and passwords associated with your account: (i) shall be used only by you and members of your household whose primary residential address is the same as the premises at which your Comcast Web Services account is located. (ii) shall not be shared with any user other than members of your household for any reason (including, but not limited to, for accessing any third party video services and platforms). and (iii) shall be used only on devices used by you or a member of your household primarily at the residential address location of the Comcast Web Services account.
+You agree you are responsible for maintaining the confidentiality and security of all Comcast Web Services account usernames and passwords associated with your account, including those used by members of your household.

 6\.
 Privacy and Your Personal Information